ValeriaRy/react-native-news/README.md

 You also need the latest version of Xcode installed on your machine as well.

-Now run the app with
+Now run the app om iOS

     react-native run-ios

-or
+or on Android.
+You need install Android Studio and run virtual device.

     react-native run-android